Undead-Lords/udl-wbm-forum-archive/README.md

 - We don't only archive images and html backups, our primary goal is to log evidence of EVERY instance of forum activity.
 - That being said, each snapshot usually has 4 to 8 records of activity.
 I want each logged.
 - No need to add them to the json or csv, I'll do that, just include a file that labels every single date with a url to the timestamp uploaded.
-- Please let us know you are working on a particular year in the discussions-board on the github repo for this project
+- Please let us know you are working on a particular year in issues on the github repo for this project
 - If there are multiple people working on the same year, specify the month.
 - Label each Year/Month completed on the calendar.md
 - PLEASE don't work in `main` or branch.
 Use `git checkout [yourBranchNameGoesHere]`.